Bachelor of Science in Interior Design

 What is the purpose of the portfolio review?

 The first year portfolio review insures a competitive, high-quality program of serious, motivated individuals.
 It is critical for TCU’s interior design program to maintain a strong reputation amongst the professional design community from which our graduates are placed in internships and hired post-graduation.
 High standards set and maintained for the program elevate the value of the TCU interior design degree.
 Choosing to participate in the portfolio review will assist in discovering a student’s level of aptitude for a highly competitive profession, before committing an extraordinary amount of time and credit hours to the interior design major.
-Only students who participate in and pass the portfolio review may change their major to Interior Design and enroll in the 2nd year interior design courses.
+Only students who participate in and pass the portfolio review may enroll in the 2nd year interior design courses.

 Why can’t anyone who wants to be an interior design major continue to the 2nd year of studies in the program?